Tender and Delicious Jerk Lamb prepared with a wonderful blend of spices and roasted to perfection. Serve with roasted potatoes and salad.

-Choosing the right spices and herbs and as crucial as selecting the right vinegar.
+Choosing the right spices and herbs is as crucial as selecting the right vinegar.
 I always make sure I have a jar of wet jerk seasoning, or I make my own dried jerk seasoning spice.
 Jerk seasoning is a valuable spice to have in your pantry or refrigerator.

 It is very versatile and reminds me a lot of my mixed herbs and spices blends.
 To me, this spices is a must because you never know when you are pressed for time especially when you realize that you ran out of your